arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-business/contend.md

 Leveraging the APIs, you can interact with any element of the Cloud: data, devices, dashboards and web properties.
 At the same time, APIs allow you to add the power to script, create complex scenarios or send and receive data from your custom service, 3rd party solution or mobile application.

-To use the APIs, you need to create an API Kei in the API Keys section of your Space.
+To use the APIs, you need to create an API Key Token in the API Keys section of your Space.

 ***We strongly recommend you to add a Service Account role in to your Shared Space to create/manage/maintain API Keys Tokens.
-The Service Acocunt should not be linked to a personal email account, so that the API Keys which will be created do not risk getting lost if that email account is canceled.***
+The Service Account should not be linked to a personal email account, so that the API Keys which will be created do not risk getting lost if that email account gets canceled.***

 ***If you want to start creating your own API Keys Token, take a look at [this tutorial](https://docs.arduino.cc/arduino-cloud/getting-started/arduino-iot-api) and [this documentation](https://www.arduino.cc/reference/en/iot/api/).***

 ## IoT Cloud App

-Monitor your dashboards anywhere, anytime and use your dashboards on the go with the free IoT Remote app.
+Monitor your dashboards anywhere, anytime and use your dashboards on the go with the free IoT Remote App.

-To start using it, you will need to download it from either [Google Play Store](https://play.google.com/store/apps/details?id=cc.arduino.cloudiot&hl=en&gl=US) or the [Apple App Store](https://apps.apple.com/us/app/arduino-iot-cloud-remote/id1514358431) depending on your device.
+To start exploring it, you will need to download it from either [Google Play Store](https://play.google.com/store/apps/details?id=cc.arduino.cloudiot&hl=en&gl=US) or the [Apple App Store](https://apps.apple.com/us/app/arduino-iot-cloud-remote/id1514358431) depending on your device.

-***Do you want to get started with it?
+***Do you want to get started with IoT Remote App?
 Read [this tutorial](https://docs.arduino.cc/arduino-cloud/tutorials/iot-remote-phone-sensors#phone-setup).***

 ## Arduino Cloud CLI